algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 | I      | Informed    | Kept updated on progress and decisions           |

 ## Weekly Reports
 This part has been made to list all the weekly reports throughout the project:

 - [Weekly Report 1](./weekly_reports/weekly_report_1.md)
 - [Weekly Report 2](./weekly_reports/weekly_report_2.md)
 - [Weekly Report 3](./weekly_reports/weekly_report_3.md)
 - [Weekly Report 4](./weekly_reports/weekly_report_4.md)

+## Global Management Review
+This part contain a global view from the team members to grade how the perceive the management for this project: